Trump threatens to tax BRIC countries 100% if they act to weaken the US dollar - ExBulletin

 Trump threatens to tax BRIC countries 100% if they act to weaken the US dollar

-WEST PALM BEACH, Fla.
-(AP) President-elect Donald Trump threatened Saturday to impose 100 percent tariffs on a bloc of nine countries if they act to weaken the U.S. dollar.
+President-elect Donald Trump on Saturday threatened to impose 100% tariffs on a bloc of nine countries if they act to weaken the U.S. dollar.

 His threat targeted the countries of the so-called BRIC alliance, made up of Brazil, Russia, India, China, South Africa, Egypt, Ethiopia, Iran and the United Arab Emirates.